markkvdb/cookiecutter-data-science/README.md

 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting │
-├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-│                         generated with `pip freeze > requirements.txt`
+├── Dockerfile         <- The dockerfile to set up this project in a encapsulated container.
+│
+├── Pipfile            <- Configuration file containing all information to build your package, │                         e.g., it contains requirements, scripts and the pypi URL.
 │
 ├── src                <- Source code for use in this project.
 │   ├── __init__.py    <- Makes src a Python module